The Difference Between a Master’s in Information Assurance vs Cybersecurity

 Professionals who are interested in using their skill set to defend against attacks on digital data and devices are well-suited for a master’s program in cybersecurity.

-Engineers, IT workers, project management professionals, software developers and other professionals enrolled in the M.Eng (CPC) program can position themselves for career advancement in roles in the public and private sectors without disrupting a full-time work schedule.
+Engineers, IT workers, project management professionals, software developers and other professionals enrolled in the M.Eng (CPC) program can position themselves for career advancement in the public and private sectors without disrupting a full-time work schedule.

 If you’re interested in exploring opportunities in this rapidly growing field, explore the Online Master of Engineering in Cybersecurity Policy & Compliance offered by George Washington University.